-For many Seibel varieties were American hybrids of the US breeder Hermann Hunter (1844-1895), especially Jaeger 70 ( Munson ).
-In the breeding lists they appear with the numbers from 1 to 19975 on.
-Although not all positions are filled, but there are several thousand.
-Sounding names got later Aramon du Gard (P. 2007), Aurore (P. 5279), Bellandais (P. 14596), Cascade (P. 13053), Chancellor (P. 7053), chelois (P. 10878), Colobel (P. 8357), De Chaunac (P. 9549), Flot d'Or (P. 2653), Flot Rouge (P. 1020), Gloire de Seibel (S. 5409), Plantet (P. 5455), Rayon d'Or (P. 4986), Roi of Noir (P. 4346), rosette (P. 1000), Rougeon (P. 5898), Rubilande (P. 11803), Salvador Noire (P. 128), Soleil Blanc (P. 10868), Subereux (P. 6905), Verdelet (S. 9110) and vivarais (P. 2003).
+American hybrids from the US breeder Hermann were used for many Seibel varieties Hunter (1844-1895) used, especially Jaeger 70 ( Munson ).
+In the breeding lists they appear with the numbers from 1 to 19975.
+Not all positions are filled, but there are several thousand.
+Sounding names got later Aramon du Gard (P. 2007), Aurore (P. 5279), Bellandais (P. 14596), Cascade (P. 13053), Chancellor (P. 7053), chelois (P. 10878), Colobel (P. 8357), De Chaunac (P. 9549), Flot d'Or (P. 2653), Flot Rouge (P. 1020), Gloire de Seibel (P. 5409), Plantet (P. 5455), Rayon d'Or (P. 4986), Roi des Noirs (P. 4346), rosette (P. 1000), Rougeon (P. 5898), Rubilande (P. 11803), Salvador Noire (P. 128), Soleil Blanc (P. 10868), Subereux (P. 6905), Verdelet (P. 9110) and vivarais (P. 2003).

 Many belong to the so-called first generation of French hybrids, which were then used for further crossings of the second and third generations.
 These include, among others Seyval Blanc (SV 5276), Villard Blanc (SV 12-375) and Villard Noir (SV 18-315) from the famous vineyard Seyve Villard, Seibelreben were also used for over 30 new varieties of the Landot varieties used.
 The two French Jean François Ravat and Jean-Louis Vidal, as well as the American Elmer Swenson also used some Seibel vines.